 This beautiful design gives a nod to the historical halos set with colored gemstones.
 The royal blue sapphire halo isn’t the only thing to love about the Pamplona round cut engagement ring, though.
 A second halo of pave stones surrounds the first and continues down each side of the band for a showstopping look.

 As you can see, there is a wide variety of halo settings to choose from, each of which is uniquely beautiful.
+Complete your halo setting jewelry with halo earrings, bracelets and necklaces.
 These glamorous designs are perfect for the bride seeking a ring that is anything but subtle.